ForestAdmin/agent-nodejs/docs/agent-customization/actions/responses.md

 Aside from their actual behavior in the agent, actions can be configured to achieve different results in the frontend.

-## Displaying the result

-Most actions will simply perform work on the agent, and display the result in the admin-panel user.
+Most actions will simply perform work on the agent, and display a notification in the admin-panel user, however other behaviors are possible.

-If not exception is thrown in the handler, Forest Admin will consider the action to have run successfully and display a notification.
+The default behavior, when no exception is thrown in the handler is to display a generic notification.

 <img src="../../assets/actions-default-success-response.png" width="300">

-### Custom notifications
+## Custom notifications

+The notification message and color can be customized

 ```javascript
 return responseBuilder.success('Company is now live!');